didx-xyz/aries-cloudapi-apim/README.md

 # aries-cloudapi-apim
 This is a API Gateway for [Aries Cloud API](https://github.com/didx-xyz/aries-cloudapi-python).
 It acts as a wrapper around the Aries Cloud API and removes the burden of storing & managing api-keys for tenants from developers.
-It is intended to be used by comsumers implementing the [Aries-CloudAPI-Dotnet](http://) .NET SDK.
+It is intended to be used by consumers implementing the [Aries-CloudAPI-Dotnet](http://) .NET SDK.

 The solution utilizes [Kong](https://github.com/Kong/kong) for an API Gateway & [Konga](https://github.com/pantsel/konga) for an administration UI.